Davi1999/noisy/README.md

 - PostgresSQL
 - MongoDB

+#### Music Content
+I need to figure out how I will generate music content for users to access.
+We need a database of albums, artists and genres.
+I know that I want to connect APIs for users to access the music they add to noisy and have the ability to access them on:
+- Spotify
+- Apple Music

+I'm just not sure about how I will implement the content which will be hosted on the platform.

 #### Deployment
 I want to host the project on the cloud somewhere, this decision may affect my database implementation as well.
 So figuring this out should be priority.
 Cloud hosting options: